A guide to questions and answers on how corridor offer

 In the spirit of product improvement based on market requirements, Baltic Adriatic offers special products:

-- ExtraLong Train PaPs: Pre-Arranged Train Paths (on pair for the Timetable 2021 – from Ostrava to Port of Koper) on which the RU can run a train longer than usually allowed on that infrastructure stretch, with an economic advantage for the RU
+- ExtraLong and ExtraHeavy Train PaPs: Pre-Arranged Train Paths on which the RU can run a train longer or heavier than usually allowed on that infrastructure stretch, with an economic advantage for the RU

 - Short-Term Capacity Offer: tailor made path for which the deadline for request was lowered to 5 days prior to the train run (offer within 1 day prior to the train run) that the users can request for more than one operational day.
 The request shall be placed in PCS.
 Video tutorial and on-demand training are available